tikv/tikv/code-comment-style.md

 - Non-doc comment

-    - Used for inline code comment (for better code explaination when reviewing)
+    - Used to document implementation details
     - Use **//** for a line comment
     - Use **/* … */** for a block comment (used only when needed)

 - Doc comment

-    - Used in module level descriptions (structures, fields, macros, etc.) for command line reference
+    - Used to document the interface of code (structures, fields, macros, etc.)
     - Use **///** for a line comment
     - Use **//!** for a block comment
     - Use **rustfmt** to format your code

 - Place the single-line and block comment above the code it’s annotating
 - Fold long lines of comments
-- Each line of text in your code and comment should be at most 100 characters long
+- The maximum width for a line is 100 characters
 - Do not use relative URLs; use **absolute URLs** instead

     Right: